femboyfin/dbdideas/survivor_perks.md

 ## [Fogwise](<https://deadbydaylight.wiki.gg/wiki/Fogwise>) 📉 🗑️

 - Triggers on all Great Skill Checks not only Generator repair skill checks.
+  - Increases versatility allowing aura reveal from Healing skill checks where it's arguably more critical.
-- Increased duration to **6/8/10 seconds**.
+- Increased duration to **6/8/10 seconds** *(was 4/5/6)*
+  - Numbers buff to increase the strength of the perk

 ## [For the People](<https://deadbydaylight.wiki.gg/wiki/For_the_People>) 📉 🧑‍🤝‍🧑

 - No longer requires the Survivor to be healing without using a Med-Kit
-  - QoL: Makes it easier to
+  - Makes it easier to use the perk last second if you realize you just barely aren't going to get a Med-Kit heal off in time.
 - Heals to full health regardless of deep wound state
-  - Simplifies the perk
+  - Slight buff, simplifying the perk
 - Removed intiial Obsession chance reduction
   - Simplifies the perk